Key Points:

 Packages start at 2 itinerary items and allow you to include up to 7 with pricing (and value) escalating as attractions are added.

-Unlike the all-inclusive pass, the Explorer pass offers access to lower-tier (think $40 and below) attractions and wouldn’t allow for the big-ticket tours or helicopter rides offered as part of the all-inclusive package.
+Unlike the all-inclusive pass, the Explorer pass offers access to lower-tier attractions (think $40 or less) and wouldn’t include the big-ticket tours or helicopter rides offered as part of the all-inclusive package.

-Pricing starts at $69 for 2 choices and goes up as attractions are added.
+Pricing starts at $69 for 2 choices and increases with each additional attraction.
 See the full list of attractions as part of this deal here.

 Attraction Selection

-The All-Inclusive Las Vegas Go Pass grants guests access to an impressive array of attractions which includes museums, thrill rides, and movie-themed attractions.
-There is no shortage of things to do and experience.
+The All-Inclusive Las Vegas Go Pass grants guests access to an impressive array of attractions, which include museums, thrill rides, and movie-themed attractions.
+There’s a lot.

 Premium Options

 Note that the big-ticket “Premium Attractions” require a 3-day pass purchase or more.
-Whether you choose a 3, 4, or 5-day pass, you can only select ONE premium attraction for use over the duration of your pass.
+Whether you choose a 3, 4, or 5-day pass, you can select only ONE premium attraction for use during the duration of your pass.

-If none of the “Premium Attractions” appeal to you, a 2-day all-inclusive Go Pass could be a better option as it excludes those big-ticket items from the menu of attractions and costs less as a result.
-At a total cost of $159, you would only need to squeeze out $79.50 of value per day to make it worth it.
-Totally doable.
+If none of the “Premium Attractions” are appealing, the 2-day pass could be a better option, as it excludes those big-ticket items and costs less.
+At $164, you’d only need to squeeze out $82 of value per day to make it worth it.

 Savings

-The most obvious benefit of the All-Inclusive Go Pass is the ability it provides to save you money.
+The most obvious benefit of the All-Inclusive Go Pass is the money you save.
 You pay one upfront fee, and then take on as much as you can handle.
-The more you are able to fit in, the more you can save.
+The more you can fit in, the more you can save.

 Related: Las Vegas Rookie Mistakes to Avoid!